 Humans have spent centuries studying Stonehenge, yet it still has a few tricks up its sleeve.
-New research reveals that the size of the world's most mysterious megalithic monument is much larger than previously assumed, giving enthusiasts a whole new set of questions to ponder.
+In recent years, for instance, research has shown the size of the world's most mysterious megalithic monument is much larger than previously assumed, giving enthusiasts a whole new set of questions to ponder.

-While many secrets of the sacred site will remain hidden, here are some impressive stats about Stonehenge that have come to light.
+While many secrets of the sacred site will remain hidden, here are some impressive facts about Stonehenge that have come to light:

 2. It started with deer antlers and bovine bones.
 Stonehenge dates back to around 5,000 years ago.
 It began as an earthwork — a bank and ditch called a henge.
-Archeologists think that the ditch was dug from tools made of red deer antlers; the chalk underneath was likely removed with shovels made of cattle shoulder blades.
+Archeologists think the ditch was dug from tools made of red deer antlers; the chalk underneath was likely removed with shovels made of cattle shoulder blades.

 3. It dates back to the late Neolithic.
-Merlin the magician, the Romans and the Druids have all been given credit throughout the centuries for building Stonehenge, but now archeologists think that the first stones were raised around 2500 BC by the native inhabitants of late Neolithic Britain, according to English Heritage, the government body that looks over England's historic sites.
+Merlin the magician, the Romans and the Druids have all been given credit for building Stonehenge, but now archaeologists think the first stones were raised around 2,500 B.C. by native inhabitants of late Neolithic Britain, according to English Heritage, the government body that looks after England's historic sites.
 In a 2019 study, researchers used DNA from Neolithic human remains to determine the ancestors of Stonehenge's creators likely arrived in Britain from Anatolia, or modern-day Turkey, around 4,000 B.C.
 Researchers generally believe Stonehenge was built to track the sun's movements, namely the summer solstice.

-4. The first section, the inner circle, is comprised of about 80 bluestones that weigh a whopping 4 tons each.
-The stones were quarried in the Prescelly Mountains at a site known as Carn Menyn.
+4. It includes imported bluestones.
+The first section, the inner circle, is comprised of about 80 bluestones that weigh a whopping 4 tons each.
+The stones were quarried in the Prescelly Mountains at a site known as Carn Menyn in Wales.
 Remarkably, the quarry is located more than 150 miles from the site.
-Modern theories suggest that the stones made the trip courtesy of rollers, sledges, rafts and barges.
+Modern theories suggest the stones made the trip courtesy of rollers, sledges, rafts and barges.

 5. It might have been a healing shrine.
-Why they would select stone from so far away remains without a definitive answer.
-One theory claims that the builders believed that the rocks of Carn Menyn were endowed with mystical properties for recuperation, and since visiting the mountains was difficult, bringing the stones to Stonehenge was a way to create a more-accessible shrine for healing.
+Why they would select stone from so far away remains one of many unanswered questions.
+One theory suggests the builders believed the rocks of Carn Menyn were endowed with mystical properties for recuperation, and since visiting the mountains was difficult, bringing the stones to Stonehenge was a way to create a more accessible shrine for healing.

 6. Some of the stones weighed more than three adult elephants.
 The giant stones that form the famous outer circle are made of sarsen, a type of sandstone.
-Most experts believe that these stones, weighing an average of 25 tons, were transported about 20 miles from the Marlborough Downs.
+Most experts believe these stones, weighing an average of 25 tons, were transported about 20 miles from the Marlborough Downs.
 The largest stone, the Heel Stone, weighs about 30 tons.
-While much of the route was (relatively) easy, modern work studies estimate that no less than 600 men would have been required to get each stone past Redhorn Hill, the steepest part of the journey.
+While much of the route was (relatively) easy, modern work studies estimate no fewer than 600 people would have been required to get each stone past Redhorn Hill, the steepest part of the journey.

 10. The lintels were tricky, too.
 To secure the upright stones with the horizontal lintels, Stonehenge's builders made mortise holes and protruding tenons to ensure stability.
-The lintels were then fit together using tongue and groove joints.
+The lintels were then fit together using tongue-and-groove joints.

 11. It can be kind of a circus.
-Those who have never visited Stonehenge may imagine it as a sacred site secluded in idyllic natural surroundings, in fact, there is a major highway less than 100 yards from the stones; in addition, the site is surrounded by what Brittania.com calls "a commercial circus," complete with parking lots, gift shops and cafe.
+Those who have never visited Stonehenge may imagine it's a sacred site secluded in idyllic natural surroundings, but in fact, there's a major highway less than 100 yards from the stones.
+In addition, the site is surrounded by what Brittania.com calls "a commercial circus," complete with parking lots, gift shops and a cafe.

 12. It makes a lot of cameos.
-Stonehenge has become such a recognizable symbol that it has made cameo appearances in no shortage of cultural features.
-It was in the Beatles film "Help!," for example, as well as Roman Polanski's "Tess" and the classic mockumentary "This is Spinal Tap."
+Stonehenge has become such a recognizable symbol that it has made cameo appearances in many cultural features.
+It was in the Beatles' film "Help!," for example, as well as Roman Polanski's "Tess" and the classic mockumentary "This is Spinal Tap."
 It has shown up in books, computer games and television shows.
-And let's not forget "National Lampoon's European Vacation," in which Clark Griswold bumps into one of the stones in and knocks them down, one by one, like a giant stack of dominoes.
+And let's not forget "National Lampoon's European Vacation," in which Clark Griswold bumps into one of the stones and knocks them all down, one by one, like a giant stack of dominoes.
 The Neolithic builders would not be pleased.